 Homeshare brings together people for mutual benefit.
 Typically, this is a person who would like some low-level support (Householder) and a person who is in need of affordable accommodation (Homesharer).
 The Householder is usually a homeowner or tenant who has a comfortable room to spare.
 The Homesharer in exchange for low-cost accommodation provides around 10hrs of practical support per week.

 How to apply

-The coordinator will visit the householder’s property to make sure there is a spare room available and the property is in good repair.
-The also performs background and reference checks on the householder and homesharer.
+The coordinator will visit the Householder’s property to make sure there is a spare room available and the property is in good repair.
+They also perform background and reference checks on the Householder and Homesharer.

 Interview and matching

-Most Homeshare organisations charge a minimum monthly fee (on average £140-£160) to both the householder and the homesharer (check with local providers on fees).
+Most Homeshare organisations charge a minimum monthly fee to both the householder and the homesharer (check with local providers on fees).

-There are Homeshare schemes in most major cities across the UK and some offer a national service.
-Find a Homeshare scheme now.
+There are Homeshare programmes in many regions across the UK and some offer a national service.
+Find a Homeshare programme now.